Banana3021/tp/docs/team/banana3021.md

 WedFast is a program that aims to help users plan their wedding efficiently by organising the contacts of all the parties involved.
 These contacts include important details for a wedding such as pricing, attendance status, and foundational components such as name, email, address, and phone number.
-The program is a desktop based application created using JavaFx GUI, and users work with the CLI to input/manage their contact details.
+The program is a desktop based application created using JavaFX GUI, and users work with the CLI to input/manage their contact details.

 List of my Contributions: